 4. Clear Coat

 The final step to finishing our model train is to add a varnish.
 This will seal the paints and offer the appropriate sheen.
 Choose a matte or satin finish depending on your glossiness preference.

 The varnish should be thinly applied and set to dry.
 Once dried, the model is ready to be displayed.

-Do you have any tips or tricks to finishing your model trains?
+Do you have any tips or tricks to finishing your model trains or other FUD prints?
 We would love to hear them, so please share them with the community on our forum or in the comments below.